 If you would like to know more about the City Walls History, please download the History of the city walls (pdf 326KB).

-Open every day from 8am to dusk except when there is a risk of ice resulting in slippery conditions.
+- when there is a risk of ice, resulting in slippery conditions

-These are the times when the closing process starts beginning at Fishergate Postern travelling anti-clockwise.
-This takes takes about one hour.
+These are the times when the closing process starts beginning at Fishergate Postern, travelling anti-clockwise.
+The process takes takes about one hour.

 - January - 3.30pm

 - March (upto the clocks changing) - 5.30pm